-Who is eligible to use Counseling Services?
+Who is eligible to use counseling services?

 During the Fall and Winter semesters, currently enrolled students are eligible for services.
 During the Spring and Summer semesters, students who are enrolled in the Fall semester are also eligible.
 Graduate students who are progressing towards a degree are also eligible.
 Only students are eligible to receive Counseling Services.

-Can Faculty and Staff go to Counseling Services?
+Can Faculty and Staff go to CAPS?